puppetlabs/puppet-community-rangefinder/README.md

 ## Running

-Just run the `rangefinder` command with a list of files in a Puppet module.
-If it knows what the file is, then it will print out a list of Forge modules that use the thing defined by that file.
+Just run the `rangefinder` command with a list of files.
+If it knows what the file defines, then it will print out a list of Forge modules that use the thing defined by that file.

 You can also `--render-as` either `json` or `yaml`.